introduction

 Problem to be solved

-This project began as an initiative to gauge the viability of multi-month plans, with a hefty goal of increasing CVR (conversion rate) by at least 2% on the interstitial page - the main point of conversion for Chegg customers.
+This project began as a last-ditch initiative to gauge the viability of a multi-month plan (versus monthly), with a hefty goal of increasing CVR conversion rate by at least 2% on the plans interstitial page - the main point of conversion for Chegg customers.

 design process